A How to (get started) Guide

 As time goes on, both ‘sides’ will begin to seep into each other.
 The thoughts and feelings of the one begin to encroach upon the other until we have to realize that there is no other ‘side’ – no other persona.
 All the thoughts and the feelings are those of one person, and they have been there our entire life, we just couldn’t (or wouldn’t) accept them as being something belonging to us.

 And while all this is going on, we continue to ponder, obsess over, one question:

 Why am I like this?

 It’s a valid question: we want a reason for feeling as we do and being as we are.
-The problem with this is that we tend to get bogged down in this – almost to the point of obsession.
+The problem with this is that we tend to get bogged down in this, almost to the point of obsession.
 The first thing we need to realize is that we are as we are and answering the ‘why’ question will not change that fact.
-This does not mean that we should stop questioning and learning – it simply means that we will most likely never get a complete and personally satisfactory answer.
+This does not mean that we should stop questioning and learning, it simply means that we will most likely never get a complete and personally satisfactory answer.
 We will get theories and conjecture – some better than others – but we should not expect to ever get a true explanation.
-In society as it is organized today, you’re transgendered and you cannot explain it away.
+Some things just simply are.

 Understanding the guilt and shame

 “If I only understood why I’m like this, I wouldn’t feel so bad about myself.”
 Yes, we tend to be very hard on ourselves.
-There is much guilt and shame that comes with who we are – and while it is inevitable, it need not be permanent.
-What we need to do is understand what guilt and shame are and what the feelings mean.
+There is a lot of guilt and shame that comes with being who we are, and while it is inevitable, it need not be permanent.
+What we need to do is understand what guilt and shame are, and what the feelings mean.